 What is the highest paying job in the Coast Guard?

-Can’t say that Coast Guard jobs are low-paying.
-However, according to data, the highest-paying job at the US Coast Guard is Senior Strategic Consultant, which pays $160,000 per year.
-Furthermore, your salary is determined by your U.S Coast Guard Ranks and length of service.
+Jobs in the Coast Guard are not low-paying.
+The highest-paying job at the US Coast Guard, according to data, is Senior Strategic Consultant, which pays $160,000 per year.
+Your salary is also determined by your U.S Coast Guard Ranks and length of service.

 Pictorial History Of US Navy Uniforms From 1776 To 1967